littensy/charm/README.md

 print(getMax()) -- 10
 ```

-Computed signals are updated lazily, meaning the getter will only re-execute once the computed signal is called _and_ if a dependency updated since the last call.

 ---

 ### `effectScope(callback)`

 Scopes allow you to dispose multiple effects at once.
-The `effectScope` function creates a scope that tracks inner effects, so effects created inside the callback clean up when the scope disposes.
+The `effectScope` function creates a scope that tracks inner effects, so effects created during the execution of the callback will clean up when the scope disposes.

 ```luau
 local getCounter, setCounter = signal(0)